quentinblampey/benchmark_timing/README.md

-# Timing two public algorithms
+# Timing three public algorithms

-This repository contains code from ACDC and Phenograph, two public algorithms.
+This repository contains code from ACDC, MP, and Phenograph, three public algorithms.
 The purpose is to time these algorithms on different dataset sizes.

 ## Getting started